Data protection information

 4. Logging data

-The AUTHADA App uses the analysis tool Matomo to detect errors at an early stage and to continuously improve the App.
-In addition, the tool supports the tracking of user behavior in the App by creating anonymous usage reports.
+The AUTHADA Webapp uses the analysis tool Matomo to detect errors at an early stage and to continuously improve the App.
+In addition, the tool supports the tracking of user behavior in the Webapp by creating anonymous usage reports.
 This data is stored on the server of AUTHADA GmbH in Germany.
-The analysis tool is configured in such a way that only data regarding the use of the AUTHADA App, the used end device and its location are collected.
+The analysis tool is configured in such a way that only data regarding the use of the AUTHADA App and the used end device are collected.
 The data is anonymized (IP address) in such a way that no conclusion can be drawn about a person.
 After six months this data is automatically deleted.

-The AUTHADA App uses the analysis tool Sentry to evaluate a possible buggy behaviour of the App.
-After a buggy behaviour a report is created, which sends the affected code points and the device information to AUTHADA.
+The AUTHADA Webapp uses the analysis tool Sentry to evaluate a possible buggy behaviour of the Webapp.
+After a buggy behaviour a report is created, which sends the affected code sections and the device information to AUTHADA.
 This data is stored on the server of AUTHADA GmbH in Germany.
 The data is anonymised (IP address) in such a way that no conclusion can be drawn about a person.
 After six months this data is automatically deleted.

 5. Identification process